Slamy/Wiki_MiSTer/MiSTer-CRT-Guide.md

 * Analogue I/O board **Cons**: more expensive, lesser colour depth in some cores, can't use 2xSDRAM **Pros**: extra features (buttons, led lights, etc), doesn't need SoG mod to connect to component

-* Direct Video **Cons**: no extra features, needs extra modification for component, not all the dongles are guaranteed to work **Pros**: better colour depth, much cheaper
+* Direct Video **Cons**: no extra features, needs extra modification for component, not all the dongles are guaranteed to work **Pros**: better colour depth, much cheaper, can use 2xSDRAM

 Once you have acquired either an I/O board or a DV dongle, you'll need to connect it to your TV via a cable and also change some settings in the mister.ini file.